 Moving and Packing Equipment and Experience

 You probably had no idea that antique chest was so heavy, did you?
-Having the correct moving equipment is going to make or break your moving experience (and maybe your back).
+Having the correct moving equipment will make or break your moving experience (and maybe your back).

 A professional moving team will have all of the equipment necessary to move everything in your house or office successfully.
 They will also have the necessary moving supplies if you have them pack you up, as well as the tools required for securing your belongings in place on their moving truck.
 And, beyond all that, they have all the techniques down pat.
 Bending your knees when lifting is harder to remember than you think.